South Dakota

 Mount Rushmore National Memorial

 Between the formation of the granite 1.6 billion years ago and 500 million years ago, new rocks were deposited and eroded on top of the Harney Peak Granite batholith.
 However, due to the extreme hardness of the granite, the Harney Peak Granite remained behind while these other rocks had been lost to erosion and time.
 After this period of time, between 500 and 100 million years ago, there were some rocks deposited from which we do have remains of.
 Immediately on top of the granite is the green rock seen in the geological map above.
 This green rock, titled the "limestone plateau" on the map, can be seen surrounding the central granite bullseye.
-The "limestone plateau" is made up of several different rock layers and will be discussed in more detail in the Wind Cave National Park post (since that is where Wind Cave is located).
+The "limestone plateau" is made up of several different rock layers and is discussed in more detail in the Wind Cave National Park listing (since that is where Wind Cave is located).
 After deposition of these rocks, the whole region started to be uplifted around 70 million years ago.
 This uplift is related to the uplifts seen across the Rocky Mountains at the same time.

 Mount Rushmore National Memorial